django/django/docs/introduction.rst

 ------------------------

-Channels operates on the principle of "turtles all the way down" - we have a basic idea of what a channels "application" is, and even the simplest of *consumers* (the equivalent of Django views) are an entirely valid *ASGI* application you can run by themselves.
+Channels operates on the principle of "turtles all the way down" - we have a single idea of what a channels "application" is, and even the simplest of *consumers* (the equivalent of Django views) are an entirely valid *ASGI* application you can run by themselves.